minakamoto/pcshscr2023/docs/1st.md

 npm create vite@latest first-app -- --template react-ts
 ```

-#### 2. Once the installation is finished, your project will be set up with the basic React+Vite template.
+#### 2. Once the installation is finished, your project will be set up with the basic React+Vite template

 run the following command start it up and check it out.